Connect with others who understand.

 • A family history of autoimmune thyroid conditions

-• Stress as a factor your vitiligo’s development
+• Stress as a trigger for developing vitiligo

 Heredity

-Research suggests that because there is a higher prevalence of both thyroid disease and vitiligo together, the conditions may have some shared genes.
-In studying the association, researchers have identified nine genes that may underlie the development of both vitiligo and autoimmune thyroid disorders.
-Having one or several of these shared genes may explain why someone would be more susceptible to both disorders.
+Studies suggest that because vitiligo and thyroid disease often occur together, these conditions may share some genes.
+Researchers have identified nine genes that could contribute to both conditions.
+Having one or more of these shared genes might explain why someone is more likely to develop both disorders.

 Hashimoto’s Disease

-Hashimoto’s disease is an autoimmune thyroid disease in which the immune system attacks the thyroid gland and creates inflammation, called Hashimoto’s thyroiditis.
-The inflammation affects thyroid function and results in the underproduction of thyroid hormones, which is called hypothyroidism.
+In Hashimoto’s disease, the immune system attacks the thyroid gland and causes Hashimoto’s thyroiditis.
+This condition results in hypothyroidism (the underproduction of thyroid hormones), which affects thyroid function.

-Symptoms of Hashimoto’s may take years to develop.
-These symptoms may include:
+Symptoms of Hashimoto’s can take years to develop and may include:

 • Unexplained fatigue